Distorted or skewed image on the monitor

-If you have an older CRT monitor, the refresh rate is not properly set the monitor may have a wavy or an appearance that lines are going down or across the monitor slowly or fast.
+If you have an older CRT monitor and the refresh rate is not set properly, the display on the monitor may appear wavy, something like lines moving down or across the monitor either slowly or fast.
 An improper refresh rate may also cause a flickering effect.

-If the above suggestions have been checked, it is likely that the monitor is defective.
-To verify if it is the monitor connect the monitor to another computer.
+If the above suggestions have been checked and the issue continues to occur, it is likely that the monitor is defective.
+To verify if it is the monitor, connect the monitor to another computer.
 If the monitor has the same distortion on another computer, you have a bad monitor.
 If your monitor works fine on another computer, there may be a problem with the video card in the computer.

 Note: Connecting your possibly defective monitor to another computer will in no way harm the other computer.